The birthplace of reiki—watched over by protectors of the natural world

 Mt.
-Kurama is easily one of the best day trips outside of Kyoto.
-Magical temples, a mystical history, lush cedar forests, an outdoor onsen and an easy day hike are all at your fingertips.
+Kurama is easily one of the best day trips outside of downtown Kyoto.
+Temples with mysterious origins, a mystical history, lush cedar forests, and an easy day hike are all at your fingertips.

-The Mt.
-Kurama area is accessible by train from Kyoto Station.
+The Kurama area is accessible by train and bus from Kyoto Station.

 It is believed that tengu, mythical creatures from Japanese folklore, still haunt the area.
 Once believed to be evil, they are now seen as protectors of the natural world.
 Thought to be both kami and yokai—divine spirit and ghost—tengu are depicted with both human and bird-like characteristics.